Conditions of Sale

 If before the auctioneers remit the sale proceeds to the seller, the buyer makes a claim to rescind the sale under Condition 15 if appropriate and the auctioneers are of the opinion that the claim is justified, they are authorised to rescind the sale and refund to the buyer any amount paid to the auctioneers in respect of the lot.

 25. Payment of Sale Earnings

-Payment will normally be sent to the vendor approximately 28 days after the sale by cheque, subject to the appropriate deductions regarding commission, insurance, expenses and carriage, where necessary.
+Payment will normally be sent to the vendor approximately 28 days after the sale by cheque, subject to the appropriate deductions regarding commission, expenses and carriage, where necessary.
 The auctioneers shall not be liable for payment to the vendor until they themselves have received full payment from the buyer.

 27. Withdrawn Lots

 Any lots withdrawn by the vendor prior to the auction could be subject to charges at the auctioneer’s discretion.

 The auctioneer reserves the right to refuse or regulate entries.
 On no account will Church Street Auction accept poor quality or un-saleable lots.
 Fridges, Freezers, Washing Machines and Cookers must be clean and usable.

 29. Upholstered Furniture

 Modern upholstered furniture and beds can only be sold if bearing manufacturer’s labels complying with current regulations.

 All electrical goods are sold as seen.
 If unsure check your legal rights, no electrical goods can be purchased on commission, telephone and internet bids.